Exclusive production of pions and the pion distribution amplitude: The pion distribution amplitude from the BSE

+As demonstrated by Delbourgo and Scadron some years ago \cite{ds}, the spontaneous generation of fermion mass can be associated with zero-mass pseudoscalar bosons.
+Specifically, the Schwinger-Dyson equation for the dynamical quark self-energy, $\Sigma_{SD}(p^{2})$, is identical to the BSE for a pseudoscalar, $\Phi_{BS}^{P}(p,q)$, at zero momentum transfer:

-which is a consequence of the fact that they are related through the Ward-Takahashi identity.
-The homogeneous BSE can be, in general, written as
+This relation is a consequence of the fact that $\Sigma$ and $\Phi$ are related through the Ward-Takahashi identity.
+The homogeneous BSE can be written as \cite{BS001}

-where the amplitude depends on the quarks total ($P$) and relative ($q$) momenta, with $q_{+}=q+\eta P$, $q_{-}=q-(1-\eta)P$, and $0\leq\eta\leq1$, where $\eta$ is the momentum fraction parameter.
-In Eq.(\ref{eq02}) $K$ is the fully amputated quark-antiquark scattering kernel, $S(q_{i})$ are the dressed quark propagators, and the homogeneous BSE is valid on-shell, i.e. $P^{2}=0$ in the pion case.
-Note that we suppressed all indices (color, etc...) in Eq.(\ref{eq02}).
+where $P$ ($q$) is the total (relative) momentum of the quarks, $K$ is the fully amputated quark-antiquark scattering kernel, $S(q_{i})$ are the dressed quark propagators, $q_{-}=q-(1-\eta)P$, and $q_{+}=q+\eta P$, with $0\leq\eta\leq1$.
+Here $\eta$ is the momentum fraction parameter.
+In the pion case the homogeneous BSE is valid on-shell, i.e. $P^{2}=0$.
+Note that in Eq. (\ref{eq02}) we have suppressed all indices (color, etc...).

 The quark masses are dynamically generated along with bound state Goldstone bosons (the pions).
-The BSE, Eq.(\ref{eq02}), is an integral equation that can be transformed into a second order differential equation.
-The two solutions of the differential equation can be found, for example, in Ref.\cite{lane,lan} and are characterized by one soft asymptotic solution
+It is worth noting that the Eq. (\ref{eq02}) is an integral equation that can be transformed into a differential equation of second order.
+The two solutions of this differential equation, as obtained in Refs. \cite{lane,lan}, are characterized by one soft asymptotic solution